jrosados/CNR_IC50_MIPs/README.md

 	6.7.- Time trend of CRT_MDR1 haplotypes
 	6.8.- Grouped prevalence of CRT_MDR1 haplotypes before and after 2019

-# 7.- LD
-	7.1.- LD Plot of Ivory Coast and Cameroon samples

-# 8.- SNP association
+# 7.- SNP association
-	8.1.- SNP association analysis for DHA
+	7.1.- SNP association analysis for DHA
-	8.2.- SNP association analysis for Lumefantrine
+	7.2.- SNP association analysis for Lumefantrine
-	8.3.- SNP association analysis for Mefloquine
+	7.3.- SNP association analysis for Mefloquine
-	8.4.- SNP association analysis for MDAQ
+	7.4.- SNP association analysis for MDAQ
-	8.5.- SNP association analysis for Chloroquine
+	7.5.- SNP association analysis for Chloroquine
-	8.6.- SNP association analysis for Piperaquine
+	7.6.- SNP association analysis for Piperaquine
-	8.7.- Manhattan plots
+	7.7.- Manhattan plots
-	8.8.- List of associated SNP for the six drugs
+	7.8.- List of associated SNP for the six drugs
-	8.9.- Confirming SNPs associated when using CRT76 and CRT356 as covariable 8.10.- Confirming SNPs associated when using CRT76 as covariable 8.11.- Confirming SNPs associated when using MDR86 as covariable
+	7.9.- Confirming SNPs associated when using CRT76 and CRT356 as covariable 7.10.- Confirming SNPs associated when using CRT76 as covariable 7.11.- Confirming SNPs associated when using MDR86 as covariable